HTTP-RPC/Kilo/README.md

 ```

 `List` parameters are implicitly required, since a list argument will never be `null` (although it may be empty).
 For all other parameter types, HTTP 403 will be returned if a required value is not provided.

+The `Empty` annotation indicates that the method does not accept a body and is discussed in more detail [later](#body-content).

 ### Path Variables
 Path variables (or "keys") are specified by a "?" character in an endpoint's resource path: